• home

 Location : Lake Como

-This morning, explore the pretty village of Bellagio.
-Here you can enjoy a walk through the countryside and discover the estate of the Villa Melzi.
-This grand white villa sits just back from the water and its surrounding estate is filled with rare and exotic plant life.
-The rest of the day is free to take the ferry between the various parts of this area of Lake Como, like Varenna, Cadenabbia, or the beautiful Villa Balbianello, which film fans may recognise from films franchises like James Bond and Star Wars.
+This morning, explore the village of Bellagio.
+Maybe walk through the countryside and discover the estate of the Villa Melzi – this grand white villa sits just back from the water and its surrounding estate is filled with rare and exotic plant life.
+The rest of the day is free to take the ferry between the various parts of this area of Lake Como, like Varenna, Cadenabbia, or the beautiful Villa del Balbianello, which film fans may recognise from franchises like James Bond and Star Wars.
 Villa Carlotta is another waterfront villa open to the public.
 It holds a range of artwork and is surrounded by acres of manicured Italian gardens.
-Just past Cadenabbia is Tremezzo, where you can find delicious food or an aperitif – sitting dockside, lakeside, or out on a veranda.
+Just past Cadenabbia is Tremezzo, where you can find delicious food or an aperitif.
 Simply strolling and admiring the beautiful views whichever way you turn is an ideal way to spend the day.
-With some fine Italian food tonight, of course.

 Day :12